danielspaniel/ember-data-change-tracker/README.md

 **NOTICE**
-  - Based on extensive interiews with focus group participants, this addon no longer actually does anything by default when it is installed.
+  - Based on extensive interiews with focus group participants, this addon no longer actually does anything by default when it is installed. ( as of v0.3.0 )
   - You have to configure it to auto track models or track models manually